nicholasmireles/DotDict/README.md

 ```

 ## Installation
-Installation is simple: From this directory, run `pip install .`
+Installation is simple: `pip install attr-dot-dict`.
+Alternatively: `pip install .` from the root of the repository.

 ## Usage
 Usage is equally as simple: